Jenniered/CV/README.md

 **Anthony Nolan** (Apr 2018 - May 2022)
 _Senior Supporter-Led Fundraising Manager_ (Oct 2020 - May 2022)
 - New role setting up and managing a team of three delivering a portfolio of virtual mass participation fundraising products
-- Oversaw the team’s marketing plans, digital acquisition and supporter journeys, ensuring a data- driven and user-centric approach to email marketing and digital advertising with attention to detail on copy, design and set up
+- Oversaw the team’s marketing plans, digital acquisition and supporter journeys, ensuring a data-driven and user-centric approach to email marketing and digital advertising with attention to detail on copy, design and set up
 - Introduction and development of Facebook virtual challenges, raising over £300k in first year, managing Facebook groups of up to 4000 people
 - Developing and coaching my team, including recruitment and training of new members
 - Effective cross-team working with internal stakeholders including digital, data and tech teams